heroseh/hcc/README.md

 - Windows & Linux support
 - Vulkan 1.3+
 - Aims for C11 support
-- Vertex, Fragment & Compute shader support
+- Vertex, Pixel & Compute shader support
 - Included Maths library for GPU programming (will be available to also be used CPU very soon!)
 [More Info]()
 - Textures, Atomics, Quad & Wave Intrinsics [More Info]()
 - \_Generic support for Maths & Intrinsics functions for C compliant overloads [More Info]()